-35 Purpose of cross-checking: Previous asylum applications, Prior legal residence/stay, Illegal border crossing, Illegal stay (overstay), Criminal record, Security risks, Detect counterfeit identity/travel documents, Other (please specify).
+&lt;sup>35 Purpose of cross-checking: Previous asylum applications, Prior legal residence/stay, Illegal border crossing, Illegal stay (overstay), Criminal record, Security risks, Detect counterfeit identity/travel documents, Other (please specify).

-36 The obligation to take appropriate measures to provide data subjects with a processing or privacy notice stems from Article 12 GDPR which obliges data controllers to provide "any information referred to in Articles 13 and 14 and any communication under Articles 15 to 22 and 34 relating to processing to the data subject in a concise, transparent, intelligible and easily accessible form, using clear and plain language."
+&lt;sup>36 The obligation to take appropriate measures to provide data subjects with a processing or privacy notice stems from Article 12 GDPR which obliges data controllers to provide "any information referred to in Articles 13 and 14 and any communication under Articles 15 to 22 and 34 relating to processing to the data subject in a concise, transparent, intelligible and easily accessible form, using clear and plain language."
 The information referred to in Articles 13 sets out the information to be provided where data has been collected from the data subject.
-It includes setting out the purpose of the data collected and legal basis; legitimate interests of the data controller (where this is
+It includes setting out the purpose of the data collected and legal basis; legitimate interests of the data controller (where this is used as the legal base); recipients of the data or categories of data; and if the data will be transferred to a third country or international organisation.
+Articles 15 to 22 refer to the data subject's rights including the rights to access, rectification and erasure; the right to object (if data is being collected for certain purposes including for a task carried out in the public interest or an official function vested in the data controller or in pursuit of legitimate interests of the data controller); right to data portability etc.

-□Yes / □No If yes, please describe which information is provided (i.e. the purpose for which personal data from the asylum applicant is collected and on what basis, who has access to the information, data protection rights etc).
-16. a) Who provides the information mentioned above (under Q15) (public authorities, international organisations, CSO - civil society organisations)? b) How is this information provided (orally, digitally, in writing or all three)?
-Please describe. c) Where information is provided orally, is interpretation available? □Yes / □ No d) Where information is provided digitally, is translation available? □Yes / □ No If yes, who provides the digital information (e.g. national authorities, NGOs etc)? e) Where information is provided in writing is translation available? □Yes / □No If yes, who provides the translation service (e.g. national authorities, NGOs etc)?
-17. Is any specific training or guidance (i.e. guidelines) provided for staff responsible for data management with regard to information collected at the registration phase? ere self-registration procedures apply, (Member) States are asked to elaborate more on the work and experiences.
-18. Does your (Member) State have any self-registration procedures in place? □Yes / □ No If yes, please answer questions 19-23.
+🗆 Yes / 🗆 No

+If yes, who provides the translation service (e.g. national authorities, NGOs etc)?

+16. Is any specific training or guidance (i.e. guidelines) provided for staff responsible for data management with regard to information collected at the registration phase?

+3.3 Where self-registration procedures apply, (Member) States are asked to elaborate more on the framework and experiences.

+17. Does your (Member) State have any self-registration procedures in place?

+🗆 Yes / 🖾 No

+If yes, please answer questions 19-23.

 If not, please move to section 4.

-19. When was the self-registration procedure introduced and why?
-20. Where do asylum seekers self-register (e.g. website, by phone)?
-21. Are asylum seekers provided with any guidance/assistance/information on how to self-register?
-If yes, please elaborate and indicate who provides this information 22.
-In which languages is the self-registration procedure available?
-23. Is self-registration mandatory or optional?
+- 18. When was the self-registration procedure introduced and why? - 19.
+Where do asylum seekers self-register (e.g. website, by phone)? - 20.
+Are asylum seekers provided with any guidance/assistance/information on how to self-register?

+If yes, please elaborate and indicate who provides this information

+- 21. In which languages is the self-registration procedure available? - 22.
+Is self-registration mandatory or optional?

 Please elaborate.